 Post-Construction Process for Long-Term BMP Maintenance

-As-builts are required for most projects to allow project engineers to review the built condition and confirm/ certify that the project was built according to their plans.
+As-builts are required for new projects to allow project engineers to review the built condition and confirm/ certify that the project was built according to their plans.
 The information is also used to manage the post-construction BMPs and infrastructure.
-DRAFT As-built submittal should be made well in advance of project closeout to allow for review, comment, and corrections.
+DRAFT as-built submittal should be made well in advance of project closeout to allow for review, comment, and corrections.
 To expedite your process and approval, please follow the as-built checklist and submit the checklist form with your documents.
-Access the As-built checklist here.
-(A fill in form is pending!)
+Access the as-built checklist here.

 All new projects that are reviewed and approved by the Town and are installing stormwater BMPs must submit a maintenance agreement to the Town.
 This agreement requires the site owner to inspect and maintain their BMPs to ensure optimal performance.
 Annual inspections of the system, detailing any maintenance required or undertaken, must be performed by a qualified engineer and reports sent to the Town.

 The Town can also choose to perform random site inspections to ensure owners are taking proper care of their systems.
 Maintenance required for each system will be dependent on the type of BMP implemented at your site.

 Stormwater Best Management Practices (BMPs) and Inspection Forms1.
 Fill out an Annual Report form for each property.

 2. Complete one inspection checklist form each system (i.e. one form for each pond on the property)

 |Practice||Inspection Form||Practice Description|

 |Wet Pond||Wet Pond Checklist||A Wet pond is a stormwater pond that has a "permanent pool" of water.
 The area below the water is for capturing and storing pollution.
 The area from the water level to the top of the pond bank is the flood water storage area.|